 Please contact your nearest Embassy of Ireland / Mission for further information on the Fellowship Training Programme.

-Embassy of Ireland contact information by country: Ethiopia, Lesotho (via embassy in South Africa), Malawi, Mozambique, Myanmar (via embassy in Vietnam), Palestine, Rwanda, Sierra Leone, Tanzania, Uganda, Vietnam, Zambia, Zimbabwe (via embassy in South Africa).
+Embassy of Ireland contact information by country: Cambodia (via embassy in Vietnam), Ethiopia, Laos (via embassy in Vietnam), Lesotho (via embassy in South Africa), Liberia (via embassy in Sierra Leone), Malawi, Mozambique, Myanmar (via embassy in Vietnam), Palestine, Rwanda (via embassy in Uganda), Sierra Leone, Tanzania, Uganda, Vietnam, Zambia, Zimbabwe (via embassy in South Africa).

 - Irish Aid: What We Do

 - Irish Aid: Where We Work - Ethiopia